 BD then prioritizes suppliers for the next level of assessment (via a third-party administered desktop assessment) based on this risk, criticality of the supplier to BD, and our internal dynamic model.
-This prioritization is ever-evolving as we monitor emerging and ongoing risks, and is guided by third party risk intelligence solutions.
+This prioritization is ever evolving as we monitor emerging and ongoing risks and is guided by third party risk intelligence solutions.
 Results of this desktop assessment may end in review by Responsible Sourcing Operating Committee, assignment of Corrective Actions, and/or in-person audits, depending on the level of risk identified.

-These desktop audits specifically address key Labor and Human Rights practices and ask suppliers to show documentation that these practices are put in place effectively.
+These desktop audits specifically address key Labour and Human Rights practices, in addition to other various related ESG risks, and ask suppliers to show documentation that these practices are put in place effectively.
 A third-party expert reviews this documentation to ensure a non-biased evaluation.
-As suppliers are identified as high risk in this desktop audit process, our Responsible Sourcing Operating Committee, consisting of multifunctional representatives tasked with oversight of the BD Human Rights Due Diligence efforts (reporting into the Chief Sustainability Officer and SVP, Global Supply Chain and Chief Procurement Officer), works to engage across the company to support the review and remediation of risks or known issues identified within the supplier.
+As suppliers are identified as high risk in this desktop audit process, our Responsible Sourcing Operating Committee, consisting of multifunctional representatives tasked with oversight of the BD Human Rights Due Diligence efforts (reporting into the Chief Sustainability Officer and Chief Procurement Officer), works to engage across the company to support the review and remediation of risks or known issues identified within the supplier.
 If a supplier receives an unacceptable score on their desktop audit BD immediately assigns corrective actions in the tool to improve their score and will evaluate results through this Responsible Sourcing Operating committee to determine the best path for further engagement; this may include the further assignment and review of corrective actions (both in and outside the tool), in-person human rights focused audits, or remediation as necessary.
-It is expected that suppliers are actively engaged to correct practices highlighted in the Corrective Action program and that this work be done in a timely manner.
+Suppliers are expected to be actively engaged to correct practices highlighted in the Corrective Action program and that this work be done promptly.
 The Responsible Sourcing Operating Committee reviews supplier engagement and targets further action as part of this work.

-BD started our initial desktop audits in FY'2020 and has continued to roll these audits to key and/or high-risk suppliers.
+BD started our initial desktop audits in FY'2020 and has continued to deploy these audits to key and/or high-risk suppliers.

 Additionally, in partnership with our risk monitoring supplier, using AI and machine learning, we have been working to map our sub-tier supply chains for critical to health product lines.
 This solution allows us to better understand tier-n risk for specific risk areas; particularly useful for our understanding of BD supply chain's human rights risk where specific regions and commodities are designated as known issues.
 By using this mapping capability, BD has focused on mapping to specific complex issues, rather than attempting to map a network of this size and scope in its entirety, thus allowing us to focus on areas of our greatest risk.
-This cutting-edge capability allows BD to more confidently understand our risk profile, and thus target human rights risks directly.
+BD is implementing this integrated supply chain mapping (to tier-5) against our critical to healthcare products to better identify if known actors exist within our supply chain or to evaluate risk based on a specific country/industry or issue.